kabilraya/qdrant-db/README.md

-- Task Given By Mentor
+- Task Given By Senior

 # List